Endowment for Health: Strategic Grants

 As a foundation, we work to advance health equity by supporting the field of stakeholders to widen understanding of why equity matters in all aspects of health at every stage of life.

-Working together through collaborative efforts, we will create communities in New Hampshire where older adults are offered a wide range of choices to advance health, independence and dignity.
+Working together, we will create communities in New Hampshire where all of us can access a wide range of choices to experience health and dignity as we age.

 Building Health Policy Capacity